skupperproject/refdog/terminology.md

 ## Skupper sites and links

-A Skupper network is composed of sites.
+A Skupper network is composed of **sites**.
 A site is a place where components of your distributed application are running.

-Sites are linked together to form a dedicated network for your application.
+Sites use **links** to form a dedicated network for your application.
 These links are the basis for site-to-site and service-to-service communication.
 Links are always secured using mutual TLS authentication and encryption.

 In this example, site "west" and site "east" are linked to form the network for the "Hello World" application.